A dedication to Bultaco Trial Motorcycles:

 Miller’s win in 1965 was not the first outing for a Bultaco at the Scottish Six Days.
 Lancastrian Tommy Ollerton, in company with Oriol Puig Bultó had ridden Sherpa N models, heavily modified in the event.

 Tommy Ollerton was a Lancastrian trials rider who had an association with John Anelay Motorcycles of Blackburn.
-Ollerton had a 196cc Sherpa N at his disposal and much work was done to improve the machine prior to Sammy Miller’s arrival at Bultaco, Spain.
-His Sherpa N was registered PBV700 in Blackburn, Lancashire.
+Ollerton had a 196cc Sherpa S at his disposal and much work was done to improve the machine prior to Sammy Miller’s arrival at Bultaco, Spain.
+His modified Sherpa S, which was built as a motocross model and coded as model 3 by the factory, was registered PBV700 in Blackburn, Lancashire.
 It was with this machine that he rode the 1962 Scottish Six Days Trial, carrying number 8.
+Tom Ollerton was therefore the first rider ever to enter and finish the Scottish Six Day Trial on a Bultaco machine.

 John Anelay was a former racer himself and built his own racing machines which were entered in the Isle of Man TT, ridden by supported riders.
 Anelay became friends with Paco Bultó and when Anelay ceased his involvement with racing, gave his own racing engine to Bultó which helped Bultaco develop their own two-stroke motor.